-Otway & Orford are proud to collaborate with contemporary artist Richard Knight on ‘Lone Fighter’.
+Otway & Orford are proud to collaborate with contemporary artist Richard Knight on our stylish and unique Spitfire inspired silk pocket square, ‘Lone Fighter’.

 To see more of Richard's work, please visit www.richardknight.art